phoenix-rtos/phoenix-rtos-doc/kernel/hal/index.md

 The console is used for presenting kernel messages until the first process and terminal drivers are started.
 It is typically based on UART, but it can use other display devices (on IA32 there is a console based on a VGA graphics adapter and keyboard).
-The console should work from the early boot stage, and therefore it should be kept as simple as possible and should use no interrupts and other HAL mechanisms.
+The console works from the early boot stage, stays minimal, and uses no interrupts or other HAL mechanisms.

 ## String functions